TanJunHong/CZ4010-Project/README.md

 4. Run `main.py`.
 You should see the following screen ![Login Screen](https://github.com/TanJunHong/CZ4010-Project/blob/main/Login%20Screen.png)
 5. Register for an account, and you are ready to go!

+Alternatively, download the `BoHack.exe` file from releases, run it and follow step 5.

 ## Limitations

 ### Immutable String in Python